Hello Dan!

 Don't even know enough about it to answer the first two questions...

-There is a difference if you want to share your physical display, i.e., the session that is displayed on the monitor connected to the server,
+There is a difference if you want to share your physical display, i.e., the session that is displayed on the monitor connected to the server, or if you want a "virtual" session that is running on the server with no monitor hardware attached.
+Some software can do one, some the other, some both.

-Which software you want depends on what you want to achieve: using the physical display remotely is more or less required if you want to give users in front of the machine remote help, i.e., see their screens,
+Which software you want depends on what you want to achieve: using the physical display remotely is more or less required if you want to give users in front of the machine remote help, i.e., see their screens, move their mouse, type for them.

-you to hook up several remote users to a server, everyone running their own session.
-This way, you could, for example, use a more powerful
+OTOH, running virtual session enables you to hook up several remote users to a server, everyone running their own session.
+This way, you could, for example, use a more powerful server to run several (virtual) desktop environment sessions, each of these being displayed by a less powerful thin client.

 Having "persistent" logins means that your virtual session (with all software running) is not automatically terminated when your client disconnects.
 Instead, it is waiting on the server until your client reconnects (which could be days later).
-If you are familiar with tools like "screen" or "tmux" on the commandline (or in xterm): persistent virtual X sessions are pretty much the same concept, just using X

 If VNC and RDP above are not a requirement (but merely examples): I